3ncy/ARRS-s6/Users/overseer_lr4.md

     - opening a door requires a password
 - tgmessenger
   - Opens a live chat log with the operators of ARRS.
-  - An archive of the chat (as of 16:20 CEST 17.05.) is available [here](/Files/tgmessenger.md). <!--TODO: add comments into the file about when we opened doors etc -->
+  - An archive of the chat is available [here](/Files/tgmessenger.md). <!--TODO: add comments into the file about when we opened doors etc -->
 - userinformation
+  - Shows the `user` info (that can be found at the top of our files) about any account valid in this instance of ARRS.

 ### Secmanager Map representation: